-Trump Promises 'The Best is Yet to Come' as He Accepts Republican Nomination
+Trump Promises 'The Best Is Yet to Come' as He Accepts Republican Nomination

 “When I am re-elected the best is yet to come,” Trump said.

 Next up is the first debate between Trump and Biden.
-Although House Speaker Nancy Pelosi on Thursday advised against the democrat participating.
+Although House Speaker Nancy Pelosi on Thursday advised against the Democrat candidate participating.

 CBN News does not support or oppose any candidates for political office.
 We encourage readers who wish to comment on our material to do so through our Facebook, Twitter, YouTube, and Instagram accounts.
 God bless you and keep you in His truth.